santosharron/api-monitoring-system/README.md

 # Cognitive API Monitoring System with Predictive Alerting

-The AI Monitoring API System is a critical advancement in how we manage and protect our API operations across AWS, Azure, and GCP.
-This system monitors real-time performance, detects anomalies based on historical trends, and predicts potential failures before they occur.
-It enables our teams to respond quickly and decisively—often before any impact reaches our users.
-By correlating data across multiple cloud environments and delivering precise, actionable alerts, we’re not just reacting to issues—we’re staying ahead of them.
-This is a key step in strengthening our resilience, reducing downtime, and delivering consistent performance to our customers around the world.
+AI Monitoring API System is a real-time, cloud-agnostic platform where AI continuously monitors API requests across AWS, Azure, and GCP.
+It detects anomalies, identifies spikes in response times or errors, and sends instant alerts via Slack and Email—enabling teams to act before issues impact users.
+Built with MongoDB, Elasticsearch, and Kibana, it ensures reliable, proactive API performance across environments.

 ## System Architecture